balu100/openconnect-ssh-http-sock-proxy-docker/README.md

 ## Features
 - OpenConnect VPN client for establishing secure connections
-- SSH server for secure remote access
+- SSH server for secure remote access and as jumphost
 - SOCKS5 proxy using Dante
 - HTTP proxy using TinyProxy
 - Automatic route configuration for local IPs